Matt Stairs: Washington Nationals

 On December 14, 2010, the Washington Nationals signed Stairs to a non-guaranteed minor league contract, which included an invitation to Major League Spring training.
 After spring training, he was placed on the 25-man roster and went north with the team.
 Mostly used as a pinch hitter, with four appearances at first base, in 65 at-bats he had 10 hits and two RBIs.
 He was designated for assignment on July 27, 2011.
 He was released on August 1 and announced his retirement two days later.

 Coaching career

 On November 2, 2016, Stairs was hired as the hitting coach for the Philadelphia Phillies.

 On October 30, 2017, Stairs was hired as the hitting coach for the San Diego Padres.
 He was fired after one season.

+In 2024, Stairs was hired to the Okotoks Dawgs Baseball Club as the program’s Academy Coaching Staff as the Dawgs Hitting Coordinator.

 Career perspective

 Noted baseball analysts Bill James and Joe Posnanski have theorized that Stairs is probably a far more talented hitter than his career stats suggest.
-Stairs didn't have 500 plate appearances until age 29, at which point he recorded 100 RBI seasons and an adjusted OPS of over 130 two years in a row—and never saw 500 at-bats again.
+Stairs didn't have 500 plate appearances until age 30, at which point he had recorded 100 RBI seasons and an adjusted OPS of over 130 two years in a row—and never exceeded 500 plate appearances again after three straight seasons of 500 or more from 1998–2000.
 James contends, "You put him in the right park, right position early in his career ... he's going to hit a LOT of bombs."
 Possibly, Posnanski contends, enough to have been worthy of Hall of Fame consideration.